-NTBG’s herbarium is a scientific collection of nearly 90,000 preserved plant specimens
+NTBG’s herbarium is a scientific collection with more than 96,000 preserved plant specimens

 The herbarium of the National Tropical Botanical Garden (NTBG) was established as a scientific reference collection in 1971 together with the garden, which was originally named the Pacific Tropical Botanical Garden and the herbarium therefore has the official acronym PTBG.